Years published: 1993, 1995, 2003, 2013, 2016, 2019, 2023

-Surgery, radiation, and chemotherapy alone or in various combinations have been used to treat this diencephalic syndrome.
-In some cases, physicians may recommend surgical excision and removal of as much as the tumor as possible (resection).
-However, because of the area of the brain that is usually affected, surgical removal of the entire tumor is often not possible.
+Surgery, radiation, chemotherapy, and molecular-targeted therapy alone or in various combinations have been used to treat the diencephalic syndrome.
+In some patients, physicians may recommend surgical excision and removal of as much of the tumor as possible (resection).
+However, because of the area of the brain that is usually affected, surgical removal of the entire tumor is rarely possible.
 Additionally, surgery, even to remove only a portion of the tumor, carries risks due to the tumor’s location deep within the brain.
-However, biopsy is usually indicated to not only determine the histological subtype of the tumor, but its molecular subtype; this is especially useful in low-grade gliomas where molecular findings can guide therapy.
+However, as noted previously, biopsy is usually indicated to not only determine the histological subtype of the tumor, but its molecular subtype; this is especially useful in low-grade gliomas where molecular findings can guide therapy.

 Radiation therapy can be used to directly destroy cancer cells or to destroy cancer cells left over after surgery.
 However, the potential for serious short and long-term side effects exists.
 Radiation therapy is especially avoided in children less than 5 years of age because of the potential for serious side effects.